kristinemlarson/gnssrefl/README_invsnr.md

 This is a utility for analyzing time-varying smooth surfaces with GNSS interferometric reflectometry.
 The method was first introduced by [Joakim Strandberg](https://github.com/Ydmir) and his colleagues.
 This implementation of the method was written by
 [David Purnell](https://purnelldj.github.io/).
 It reads the inputs from the <code>gnssrefl</code> package (SNR files).
-It also does the L1, L2, and L5 frequencies and the GPS, Galileo, and Glonass constellations.
+It analyzes L1, L2, and L5 signals and the GPS, Galileo, and Glonass constellations.

 You might notice that the Lomb Scargle Periodogram (LSP) results from this software are different than <code>gnssir</code>.
 In some locations you might see relatively large outliers. *This is to be expected.*